-Just like us, bees need food, and they feed on the nectar and pollen of plants.
+Just like us, bees need food to survive, and they feed on the nectar and pollen of plants.
 Visit your local garden store to buy the right plants.
 Ask the shop assistant for help finding bee-friendly plants.
-Plant the plants in your garden and make sure you water them.
+Plant the plants in your garden and make sure you continue to take care of the plants by watering them.